YunoHost-Apps/freshrss_ynh/README.md

 Please do your pull request to the [testing branch](https://github.com/YunoHost-Apps/freshrss_ynh/tree/testing).

-To try the testing branch, please proceed like that.
+To try the testing branch, please proceed like this:
 ```
 sudo yunohost app install https://github.com/YunoHost-Apps/freshrss_ynh/tree/testing --debug
 or